 The first is a debilitating ‘always-on’ mentality, where we’re expected to respond to messages at a moment’s notice, whatever we’re doing, within or outside of hours.
 Since we often have collaboration tools on our phones, it can be hard to tune out work ‘noise’ even on days off, when we’re ill, or simply trying to switch off during the evening.
 While there are productivity gains to convening diverse individuals across teams and time zones – and connecting with colleagues at ad hoc times – constant interruption can be disruptive and stressful, undermining wellbeing and eating into our personal lives.

-This, of course, might be more reflective of the ‘always-on’ culture of the organisation than the communication platforms it uses, but collaboration tools leave people exposed to 24-hour intrusion.
+This, of course, might be more reflective of the ‘always-on’ culture of the organisation than of the communication platforms it uses, but collaboration tools leave people exposed to 24-hour intrusion.

 For example, Bill works for a global company from home in London, but many of his colleagues are based in California in the US.
 Just as he is finishing work at around 6pm, he often gets a flurry of messages from colleagues across the pond who are starting the working day.
 He generally feels obliged to pitch in – and even when he’s not directly involved in an exchange, he gets notifications throughout the evening from group chat.
-Meanwhile, Bill’s immediate boss is also based in the UK, but likes to get up very early and to fire off questions and instructions to his team at the start of the day, so Bill often wakes to find discussions underway before he is fully awake.
+Meanwhile, Bill’s immediate boss is also based in the UK, but likes to get up very early and fire off questions and instructions to his team at the start of the day, so Bill often wakes to find discussions underway before he is fully awake.
 He feels under constant pressure to be both available and firing on all cylinders 24/7.

 2. Ceaseless babble

-Even within working hours, the cacophony of noise caused by collaboration tools can be highly disruptive, stealing time from under our noses, and preventing us from ever reaching a state of flow.
+Even within working hours, the cacophony caused by collaboration tools can be highly disruptive, stealing time from under our noses, and preventing us from ever reaching a state of flow.
 While emails can be intrusive, they are easier to defer than instant messages, which command a different level of responsiveness.
 The sheer number of notifications can damage productivity, invading our mental space and undermining our ability to choose how and when we communicate.

 This is particularly true where multiple collaboration platforms compete for attention.
 When working on cross-departmental projects, it’s easy for workers to be receiving notifications from Trello, Slack, WhatsApp and Teams simultaneously.
 Given that these platforms are not always compatible with one another, it can no doubt feel a little like working inside the Tower of Babel.